How to Protect IP and Avoid IP Leakage

 So, you must ensure that no sensitive IP is released to a non-U.S. person without a deemed export license in place.
 Fines for exporting restricted technology can easily run into the $100,000s and even millions of dollars.
 And in some cases, semiconductor companies have even paid $10 million or more in fines under these rules.

-Go In-Depth With the Technical White Paper
+Go In-Depth With This White Paper

 Why IP Leakage Happens